-- [] Yes - [√] No
+[ ] Yes [√] No

-PREPARATION OF THE CONSOLIDATED STATEMENTS AND THE CONSOLIDATED MANAGEMENT REPORT FOR FINANCIAL YEAR ENDED ON 31 DECEMBER 2023
+FORMULATION OF THE CONSOLIDATED FINANCIAL STATEMENTS AND CONSOLIDATED MANAGEMENT REPORT FOR THE YEAR ENDED DECEMBER 31, 2024

-The Board of Directors of the company Árima Real Estate SOCIMI, S.A. on 20 February 2024, and in compliance with the requirements set out in the article 253 of the Ley de Socieades de Capital y the article 37 of the Código de Comercio, proceeds to prepare the Consolidated Annual Accounts and Consolidated Management Report for the financial year ended on 31 December 2023, which are constituted by the attached documents that precede this writing.
+The Board of Directors of Árima Real Estate SOCIMI, S.A. on February 26, 2025, and in compliance with the requirements established in Article 253 of the Capital Companies Act and Article 37 of the Code of Commerce, proceeds to prepare the Consolidated Financial Statements and Consolidated Management Report for the year ended December 31, 2024, which are constituted by the documents attached hereto.